deekshatcb/deekshathakur/_pages/about.md

   - /about.html
 ---

-Hello There!
+Hello and Welcome!

-My name is Deeksha and you're welcome at my academic profile.
-I am a computational biologist with a passion for analyzing data and uncovering the hidden stories within.
+I am a PhD graduate, trained as a computational structural biologist in [ISCB lab](https://shashibp-lab.github.io/projects/), with a passion for analyzing data and uncovering the hidden stories within.
 I enjoy making sense of complex datasets and revealing the insights buried beneath the surface.

 A data-driven personal website
 ======